operator-framework/community-operators/docs/testing-operators.md

 kind create cluster
 ```

+You can install the Operator Lifecycle Manager using either `operator-sdk` or `kubectl`.

-Install the Operator Lifecycle Manager using `operator-sdk`:
+Option 1: Install the Operator Lifecycle Manager using `operator-sdk`:

 ```console
 operator-sdk olm install